 The day is yours to spend a few final hours in this delightful city.
 In the evening, make your own way to the central railway station and depart on the overnight train from Stockholm to Kiruna.
 Overnight on-board the train in a private sleeping compartment.

 Arrive into Kiruna and transfer from the central railway station in to the world famous Icehotel 365 located in the village of Jukkasjärvi.
 The rest of the day is at leisure in this unique and breathtaking area.
-Tonight you will experience a night in the Icehotel 365.
+Tonight you will experience a night in an Ice Room at the Icehotel 365.
 The ice rooms are hand carved by artists from all over the World.
 In thermal sleeping bags on a special bed built of snow and ice and on reindeer skins you will get a good night's sleep in the minus degrees.
-Accommodation in an ice room at the Icehotel.

 Breakfast at the hotel, then transfer from Icehotel to Kiruna railway station and board the train to Abisko Mountain Station.
 Here you are in the Abisko National Park, 250kms North of the Arctic Circle and one of the last true wilderness areas of Lapland, where majestic mountains frame the beautiful Abiskodalen valley and surround Torneträsk Lake, Scandinavia's largest alpine lake.
 On Mount Nuolja is the Aurora Sky Station, an observation centre for the Northern Lights.
 From the station make your own way to your accommodation - two nights are spent in Abisko.